shenwei356/kmcp/docs/usage.md

         kmcp search -d db -1 read_1.fq.gz -2 read_2.fq.gz -o read.tsv.gz
-     - Single-end can be given as positional arguments or -1/-2. kmcp search -d db file1.fq.gz file2.fq.gz -o result.tsv.gz
+     - Single-end can be given as positional arguments or -1/-2. kmcp search -d db file1.fq.gz file2.fq.gz -o result.tsv.gz **Single-end mode is recommended for paired-end reads, for higher sensitivity**.
   2. A long query sequence may contain duplicated k-mers, which are not removed for short sequences by default.
 You may modify the value of -u/--kmer-dedup-threshold to remove duplicates.